 To further their mission of helping small businesses succeed, the Small Business Administration (SBA) needed a learning platform focused on female entrepreneurs.
-We've been engaged as a subcontractor to Fearless to deliver a technical solution that maximizes the use of an existing open-source-software product without limiting the flexibility needed to deliver a unique user experience.
+We engaged as a subcontractor to Fearless to deliver a technical solution that maximizes the use of an existing open-source-software product without limiting the flexibility needed to deliver a unique user experience.

 - Demonstrated, using a spike solution, that a customized API would not only work with Brightspot, but would also provide a robust front-end development resource for the SBA

 - Delivered 11 modules of working content, including video, audio, downloadable worksheets, interactive self-assessments, and more

 - Released to the public in January 2021